datalimited/ensembles/text/supp.md

 \begin{figure}[htbp]
 \begin{center}
-\includegraphics[width=5in]{../figs/hex-mean-ram-cv.pdf}
+\includegraphics[width=6.5in]{../figs/hex-mean-ram-cv.pdf}
-\caption{RAM stocks fit with ensemble models built from the simulated dataset.
-These are based on 3-fold cross-validation of the mPRM model.}
+\caption{RAM stocks fit with individual data-limited assessment methods (a--d) and ensemble models (e--h) that were trained on the simulated dataset.
+These are based on 3-fold cross-validation of the mPRM model.
+Panels e--h duplicate the lower row in Fig.~\ref{fig:hexagon}.}
 \label{fig:hexagon-ram}
 \end{center}
 \end{figure}